exakat/php-dictionary/dictionary/sort.ini.rst

 Then, the sort may be ascending (no prefix), descending (``r``, as in reverse) or custom (``u``, as in user sort).
 Custom sort is done with a closure or similar.

-Based on the prefixes above, the following PHP native functions are available : sort(), rsort(), usort(), ksort(), krsort(), uksort(), asort(), uasort().
+Based on the prefixes above, the following PHP native functions are available: sort(), rsort(), usort(), ksort(), krsort(), uksort(), asort(), uasort().
 There is not ursort(), as the reverse part of the sort may be coded in the custom closure.

 In case of ex-aequos while sorting, which are values with the same order, the values are sorted in the same order than the original array.
 This behavior has changed in PHP 7.0.

-It is also possible to sort using a natural sort, which is a way to sort strings like a human would read them : natsort().
+It is also possible to sort using a natural sort, which is a way to sort strings like a human would read them: natsort().

-The default comparison between elements may be adapted with sort()'s parameter : regular, numeric, string, locale, natural and with or without case.
+The default comparison between elements may be adapted with sort()'s parameter: regular, numeric, string, locale, natural and with or without case.

 .. code-block:: php